Back to Blogs

 Key features

-• Data Exploration and Visualization: Explore data through interactive embeddings, precision/recall curves, and other advances quality metrics.
+• Data Exploration and Visualization: Explore data through interactive embeddings, precision/recall curves, and other advanced quality metrics.

 • Model Evaluation and Failure Mode Detection: Identify labeling mistakes and prioritize high-value data for relabeling.